pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 ## Log files

-A general event log of the procedure can be found in the working directory, in a file named *`AbaqusSolver.log`*.
+A general event log of the procedure can be found in the working directory, in a file named *`abaqus.log`*.
 For more detailed information on a certain time step, the .msg file written by Abaqus can be consulted.
 In CoCoNuT these are structured as follows: *`CSM_TimeA.msg`*, *`A`* being the time step.
 Typically multiple coupling iterations are done within each time step, so these .msg-files get overwritten by each new coupling iteration in the same time step.